Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/clickhouse-keeper.md

 See slides:  https://presentations.clickhouse.com/meetup54/keeper.pdf and video  https://youtu.be/IfgtdU1Mrm0?t=2682

-## Status
+## Current status (last updated: September 2022)

 In the release 22.3 presentations, clickhouse-keeper was called 'production ready' by the ClickHouse team, but unfortunately, that was a bit too optimistic/premature.

-While it looks like all the main features are supported in 22.3, there are still major performance issues with that:
+Indeed the essential functionality is implemented and tested in 22.3, but there are still major performance issues preventing using clickhouse-keeper on loaded systems:

 * https://github.com/ClickHouse/ClickHouse/issues/41045
 * https://github.com/ClickHouse/ClickHouse/issues/35712#issuecomment-1206070436

-The development pace of keeper code is [still very high](https://github.com/ClickHouse/ClickHouse/pulls?q=is%3Apr+keeper) so every new version should bring improvements / cover the issues.

 There is also a number of usability / operational issues:
 * https://github.com/ClickHouse/ClickHouse/issues?q=is%3Aopen+is%3Aissue+label%3Acomp-keeper